 For students starting their program before August 11, 2025, the total cost of the HVAC systems technician program is \$17,840, comprised of \$15,840 for tuition and \$2,000 for course fees.
 For students starting their program on or after August 11, 2025, the total cost of the program is \$18,020 comprised of \$16,020 for tuition and \$2,000 for course fees.
 Tuition includes course e-textbooks, textbooks, except non-consumable textbooks will remain the property of Dorsey College.
-One complimentary uniform shirt, an electronic device, and a basic tool kit containing items commonly required in the trade are provided to all students enrolled in the HVAC technician program.
-Dorsey College will pay the cost one time for HVAC technician program graduates to challenge a certification examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.
+One complimentary uniform shirt, an electronic device, and a basic tool kit containing items commonly required in the trade are provided to all students enrolled in the HVAC technician program graduates to challenge a certification examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.